RichardLitt/trello-helpers/README.md

   trelloKey: process.env.TRELLO_KEY,
   trelloToken: process.env.TRELLO_TOKEN,
   trelloBoard: process.env.TRELLO_BOARD,
-  todayList: process.env.TRELLO_LIST,
+  todayList: process.env.TRELLO_LIST || 'Today',
-  trelloLabel: process.env.TRELLO_LABEL
+  trelloLabel: process.env.TRELLO_LABEL || 'Daily'
 }
 ```

 Your key and token can be gotten from the Trello API, [here](https://trello.com/app-key).

-Other values:
+Other necessary value:
   - `TRELLO_BOARD`: This should be the name for your default Board.

+Optional values:
-  - `TRELLO_LIST`: This should be the name for your active To Do list, often called _Today_ or _To Do_.
+  - `TRELLO_LIST`: This should be the name for your active To Do list.
+Default: `Today`.
-  - `TRELLO_LABEL`: This should be the id for a Trello Label you to identify daily lists.
-See [issue #12](https://github.com/RichardLitt/trello-helpers/issues/12).
+  - `TRELLO_LABEL`: This should be the name for your label for recurring items to be copied.
+Default: `Daily`.

 ## Methods